Significance tests of feature relevance for a black-box learner: Numerical examples

 \textbf{Runtime.} The combined tests may double the runtime of their non-combined counterparts based on the data-adaptive tuning scheme.
-This result suggests that the one-split, two-split, and their combined tests are practically feasible for inference subject to computational constraints as in the case of applying deep neural networks to large data.
+This result suggests that the one-split/two-split, and their combined tests are practically feasible for black-box testing subject to computational constraints as in the case of applying deep neural networks to large data.

-\textbf{Combining p-values.} As suggested by Table \ref{tab:sim_cp}, the Hommel combining method controls the Type \rom{1} error while having reasonably good power.
-The Bonferroni and Cauchy methods have an issue of failing to control Type \rom{1} error, whereas the 1$^\text{st}$-Quantile, median, and harmonic methods lose power in the first case of Example 6.
+\textbf{Combining p-values.} As suggested by Table B.4 in Appendix, the Hommel combining method controls the Type \rom{1} error while having reasonably good power in reducing the Type \rom{2} error.
+The Bonferroni and Cauchy methods have an issue of failing to control Type \rom{1} error, whereas other combining methods are conservative in the first case of Example 6.

+\textbf{Over/under-parameterized models.} As suggested in Table \ref{tab:sim_diff}, an under-parameterized model $(\varpi=32)$ has inflated Type \rom{1} errors, which agrees with the theoretical analysis in Section \ref{sec:One-split-test}; an over-parameterized model $(\varpi = 128)$ is able to control the Type \rom{1} error, and provides similar performance in the power or Type \rom{2} error to that of the perfectly specified model (with exactly the same network structure of the ground truth model), it is partially because the early-stopping is conducted as a regularization for over-parameterized models.
+For the (combined) two-split test, both the over- and under-parameterized models perform similarly to the perfectly specified model.
+One plausible explanation (for its no inflation of Type \rom{1} errors) is that the two-split test is conservative in the finite-sample setting.

 We summarize the advantages of the different tests and the combining/tuning methods in Table \ref{tab:adv}.